oddshellnick/ai_with_get_time_tool/README.md

             *   Responding to the user in the language they used.
 *   **Global Variables:**
     *   `graph`: An instance of the compiled LangGraph agent, created by calling `build_ollama_graph(model_name="llama3.1")`.
 This is the object that `langgraph dev` serves.

+## Note

+Please be aware that the `test_conditions` folder contains files related to the test assignment.
+You are welcome to attempt to solve it independently, if you wish.